kemosabe564/ting_msc/elisa3_node_cpp/README.md

 This package is maintained by [GCtronic](http://www.gctronic.com/).

 ## How to use
-For detailed informations about the node refer to the [elisa-3 ROS wiki](http://www.gctronic.com/doc/index.php/Elisa-3#ROS).
+For detailed information about the node refer to the [elisa-3 ROS wiki](http://www.gctronic.com/doc/index.php/Elisa-3#ROS).

 source devel/setup.bash